AHSPC/DRV8833_micropython/README.md

 drv.stop_a()
 drv.stop_b()

-# Will be called automatically when DRV8833 object leaves scope, but can be called manually
+# This will be called automatically when DRV8833 object leaves scope, but can be called manually if you want
 # drv.deinit()
 ```